 Animals in Camouflage

-Phyllis Limbacher Tildes is the author/illustrator of several books for young readers, including Baby Animals Black and White, Will You Be Mine?, and more.
-She graduated from Rhode Island School of Design and studied art in Rome, Italy.
-After many years as a graphic designer, Phyllis turned her creative energies to her true love: creating picture books for children.
+Phyllis Limbacher Tildes graduated from Rhode Island School of Design and studied art in Rome, Italy.
+After many years as a graphic designer, she is now devoting herself to her first love, writing and illustrating books for children.
 She lives in Savannah, Georgia.

 Read more about Phyllis.

 Tildes presents more riddles on animals, this time focusing on those that use camouflage in order to survive.
 Seven unusual animals hide from predators and prey in these pages: polar bear, white-tailed deer, horned owl, crab spider, Ceylon leaf insect, leafy sea dragon, and tree frog.
 Tildes gives clues and invites viewers to guess the name of the hidden animal, then provides a closer look at the animal, making the camouflaging details more apparent.
 This title will work well for group viewing.
 An afterword includes the names of the types of camouflage and additional information about the featured animals.

 This brief, effective picture book demonstrates how animals manage to blend in with their surroundings.
 Each double-page spread features a short riddle, printed in extra large type, about an animal hidden somewhere in the picture on the opposite page.
 A turn of the page reveals a large illustration of the creature in question, accompanied by the name of the animal and a few facts.
 Covered (and then uncovered) are such animals as the polar bear, the crab spider, and the great horned owl.
 Two pages at the end of the book give a few more facts about each animal.
 The animals, hidden in well-rendered gouache paintings, are not easy to find (sometimes only a part of them is revealed), but children will still have fun looking and discovering how the creatures blend in with their surroundings.
 It all adds up to a fun package.